GitHub-Campus-Club-PSGCT/githeist-case-file/incident_report.md

 ## Guidance for Investigators ##

--Treat this as the starting point of the investigation.
+- Treat this as the starting point of the investigation.
--Management emphasizes that no single record should be taken as absolute truth.
+- Management emphasizes that no single record should be taken as absolute truth.
--Cross-verification with supporting evidence in other files will be required to establish accountability.
+- Cross-verification with supporting evidence in other files will be required to establish accountability.

 Further repositories will provide deeper technical data for analysis.